Skip to main content

 You feel it as a persistent hum beneath the surface of your days.
 A sense of being tired, yet wired.
 A feeling that your body’s internal engine is running rough, that your vitality has been misplaced.
 This experience, this subjective sense of diminished capacity, is a valid and powerful signal from your biology.

 It is the starting point of a crucial investigation into your own internal systems.
 Your body is communicating a state of profound imbalance, and the path to reclaiming your function begins with learning to interpret this language.
-The answer to whether managing stress can, by itself, restore your hormonal vigor is found within the intricate dialogue between your system and your body’s hormonal architecture.
+The answer to whether managing stress can, by itself, restore your hormonal vigor is found within the intricate dialogue between your stress response system and your body’s hormonal architecture.

 At the center of this dialogue are two primary command-and-control systems.
 The first is the Hypothalamic-Pituitary-Adrenal (HPA) axis, your body’s ancient and essential stress response network.
 When faced with a challenge, whether a real physical threat or a perceived emotional pressure, your hypothalamus signals your pituitary gland, which in turn signals your adrenal glands to release cortisol.